Get Dramatic Height With Easy-to-Grow Foxglove

 Learn about this European native flower that will surely add charm and drama to your landscape.

 Common foxglove (Digitalis purpurea) is a member of the family Scrophulariaceae.
 These plants are perennials or biennials that bloom in summer, colorful oases for the eyes amid the sweltering heat of the season.
-During the flowering months, delicate, brightly colored, tubular blooms appear on tall flower spikes that can reliably grow to reach 4 to 5 feet in height, with some reaching even higher heights in optimal conditions.
-The blooms themselves grow to be 2 to 3 inches long.
+During the flowering months, delicate, brightly colored, tubular blooms appear on tall flower spikes that can reliably grow to reach 4 to 5 feet in height (or more), with some reaching even higher heights in optimal conditions.
+The blooms themselves grow to be 2- to 3-inches long.
 The various varieties of foxgloves flower in a rainbow of colors, including red, pink, yellow, white, and purple.
 In most instances, the interiors of the tubular flowers are speckled with a darker, contrasting color.

 If foxglove is not the most gorgeous summertime bloom, then it's certainly one of them.
 Do you grow foxgloves in your garden?